-The guidance accompanying the Regulations currently recognises both the Public Sector Internal Audit Standards (PSIAS) 2013, and the CIPFA Local Government Application Note for the UK PSIAS, as representing "proper internal audit practices".
+The guidance accompanying the Regulations currently recognises the Public Sector Internal Audit Standards (PSIAS) 2016, as representing "proper internal audit practices".
 These standards define the way in which the Internal Audit Service should be established and undertake its functions.

 The PSIAS also requires a mandatory Code of Ethics, which promotes an ethical and professional culture.
 It does not supersede or replace internal auditor's 'own professional bodies' code of ethics or those of employing organisations.
 In addition, all internal auditors in the public sector must have regard to the Committee on Standards in Public Life's Seven Principles of Public Life.
 A statement of conformance with the standards is required.